Houses: Blue Recycling Cart

 - Envelopes with plastic windows

 - Gift wrap (non-metallic, glittery or with other embelishments)

 - Paper bags

-- Paper shreds (in a brown paper bag or clear plastic bag)
+- Shredded paper (in a paper bag or clear plastic bag to reduce litter)

 - Paper towel and toilet paper tubes

 - Paper pet food bags

 - Empty, clean, and dry plastic containers with the number #1-7, with associated lids and caps remaining on the item.